Your journey, your parking.

 Looking for a move-in map?
 Visit MU Housing.

-For students living off-campus who drive to class.
+For students living off-campus who drive to class and need daytime parking only.

 - Issued by class standing (seniors get first pick).
 See Campus Parking Priorities for more information.